TheCacophonyProject/cacophony-api/apidoc-intro.md

 unattended devices which interact with the API.

 Users are members of one or more groups.
 A device is always owned by exactly one group.
-The current support for groups is limited but will be expanded.
+The current support for groups is limited but will be expanded in future versions of the API.

 ## Authentication